What’s Driving Up Costs for Your Utility Truck Fleet?

 Work trucks that carry multiple engine-driven machines have less available payload and, therefore, less room for important tools.
-Instead of carrying two or three separate machines, such as an air compressor, generator and welder, using an all-in-one power system can maximize work truck capabilities while reducing weight and freeing up space.
+Instead of carrying two or three separate machines, such as an air compressor, generator and welder, using an all-in-one can maximize work truck capabilities while reducing weight and freeing up space.
 This provides more available payload space on the truck for other important items that may be needed on the job.

-Learn more about how all-in-one power systems deliver space and weight savings on work trucks, while also providing additional benefits for reduced downtime, fuel savings and extended chassis life.
+Learn more about how power systems deliver space and weight savings on work trucks, while also providing additional benefits for reduced downtime, fuel savings and extended chassis life.

 What can an all-in-one do?